IPMI-ICNS-UKE/DARTS/docs/General/Usage.md

 Not all check boxes are activated all the time.
 For example, the dartboard projection requires (1) a shape normalization, (2) bead contacts and (3) a previous hotspot detection.

 ### Control buttons
-Finally, after providing all the necessary information, you can save time in the future by saving your settings onto your local machine.
+Finally, after providing all the necessary information (all the entry boxes should be filled correctly), you can save time in the future by saving your settings onto your local machine.
 You can then load these settings from your computer.

 To start the analysis, you need to click on the Start button.
 To abort, the Cancel button.